Rough lecture outlines

 - Week 5:

 - 16 Oct.
 Finished up the RUSLE lecture.
-Moved on to interpolation.
+Moved on to site selection/multi-criteria analysis lecture.
 Discussed projects.

 - Week 6:

 - 23 Oct: Methods flowchart due (3 points).
 Guest speaker Tony Sowards.

 - 25 Oct.
 Lab day.
 Work on labs and big project.

 - Week 7

 - 6 Nov: show me your data and an updated flowchart due (3 points).
 Lecture on networking.

 - 15 Nov.
 Discussion re presentations (and a little humor)